nehasawant99/SOC-Analyst-preparation/windows-event-analysis/Notes.md

 - System	Operating system events	Driver issues, startup, shutdown, services
 - Application	Application events	Browser crashes, database errors, software logs

-We'll spend most of our time on the Security log because it's the primary source for many SOC investigations.
+Fact: We'll spend most of our time on the Security log because it's the primary source for many SOC investigations.

 # What Information Does an Event Contain?

-* Every event has fields such as:
+Every event has fields such as:

 - Event ID
 - Date & Time